Guidance Concerning Poll Watchers and Authorized Representatives

 3 POLL WATCHERS AT THE POLLING PLACE

-Only when voters are not present in the polling place either voting or waiting to vote, the Judge of Elections shall allow poll watchers to inspect the voting check list and the numbered lists of voters maintained by the County Board of Elections.
-Poll watchers may not mark upon or alter any official election records.
+- Poll watchers may be permitted to inspect the voting check list and numbered lists of voters, but only when voters are not present in the polling place either voting or waiting to vote.
+The Judge of Elections shall allow poll watchers to inspect the voting check list and either of the numbered lists of voters maintained by the County Board of Elections.
 The Judge of Elections shall supervise or delegate supervision to other poll workers over a poll watcher's inspection of these documents.

 What watchers CANNOT do at the polling place

 make challenges to an elector's identity, continued residence in the election district, or qualifications as an eligible voter

 based on race, national origin, appearance, surname, language, religion or other characteristic not relevant to the qualifications to vote.